BitBagCommerce/SyliusCmsPlugin/UPGRADE.md

 its assets.
 For more, check the [installation guide](doc/installation.md)
 * Sitemap support was added, you will need to enable extra bundle in your AppKernel.
 Read more in the [sitemap documentation](doc/sitemap.md)
+* Because of the possibility to [nest CMS Twig functions in the admin backend](doc/twig-functions-in-admin.md), in order to render block and page content you are now supposed to use `bitbag_cms_render_content` Twig function

 # UPGRADE FROM 1.2.1/1.1.1 to 1.2.2